-The Company has established an Audit Committee, which at the year end comprised Mrs Green, Mr Collins and Mr Hawkins.
-Mr Barker resigned as a member of the Audit Committee upon his resignation as a Director of the Company on 4 October 2018.
+The Board has established an Audit Committee, which at the year end comprised Mrs Green, Mr Collins, Ms de Rochechouart and Mr Hawkins.
 As a minimum, the Audit Committee meets on a bi-annual basis and its main functions include, inter alia, reviewing and monitoring internal financial control systems and risk management systems on which the Company is reliant, considering annual and interim financial statements and reports from the auditor, making recommendations to the Board in relation to the appointment and remuneration of the Company's auditor and monitoring and reviewing annually the auditor's independence, objectivity, effectiveness and qualifications and, where relevant, compliance with corporate governance changes.
-The Committee is responsible for the development and implementation of a policy on the supply of any non-audit services provided by the auditor.
+The Committee is responsible for the development and implementation of a policy on the supply of any nonaudit services provided by the auditor.
 The Board has also requested that the Audit Committee advise it on whether it believes that the Annual Report and Financial Statements taken as a whole is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's position and performance, business model and strategy.